What is the Foundation for Conservation of Atlantic Salmon?

-Does the ASCF have conservation priorities it prefers to fund?
+Does the FCAS have conservation priorities it prefers to fund?

 Yes.
 Proposals demonstrating, innovation, transferability in results and partnership are preferred.

 Partnership: Proposals demonstrating partnership among the eligible groups are very important to the Foundation, therefore proposals demonstrating real, working partnerships will be considered favourably.
-Partnerships between First Nations, Aboriginal groups and community groups are encouraged.
+Partnerships between Indigenous groups and community groups are encouraged.

 Transferability: Proposals that offer transferability of information or broadly applicable benefit to other groups and jurisdictions are encouraged and will be given additional weighting in scoring.

-Who is eligible for Atlantic Salmon Conservation Foundation funding?
+Who is eligible for Foundation for Conservation of Atlantic Salmon funding?